-Neuroscience Seminar in Germany will return, Summer 2022.
+Neuroscience Seminar in Germany has been cancelled for Summer 2022.

 This course is designed as an upper-level seminar style course with an experiential component.
 Student applicants should demonstrate course background and/or research experience in the neurobiological bases of behavior.
 Application and registration will be through the College of Charleston, and students from any US college or university are welcome to apply.
 To apply to the program:

 1. Submit a one page letter of intent, curriculum vitae, current transcript and one letter of reference using this google form.
 The preferred file format is pdf.
 Application deadline is February 1, 2022.

 2. Students will be notified via e-mail of their acceptance to the program shortly after February 1st.
 After acceptance, students will be required to fill out the online application forms for the Center for International Education.
 This second step must be completed by February 15th 2022.
 Follow this link, click “apply”, create an account, and complete the required forms: